doki-land/vmz-framework/packages/runtimes/vmz/README.md

 - **Test:** what did a user interaction actually cause?
 - **Explain:** why did the compiler make that decision?

 Use it when you are adopting VMZ as the application model.
-It is intentionally not a compatibility compiler for arbitrary Vue components, React hooks, or legacy VDOM applications; those ecosystems are better served by their native toolchains.
+The CLI targets VMZ-native source and semantics; Vue, React, and legacy VDOM ecosystems keep their own toolchains.

 ## One tool, several views of the same program